-- Legal status and migration practices of hired crop farmworkers
+- Legal status and migration practices of hired farmworkers (crop agriculture only)

 Finally, we provide links to key data sources with summaries.

-The U.S. agricultural workforce has long consisted of a mixture of self-employed farm operators and their family members, and hired workers.
-Both types of employment were in long term decline from 1950 to 1990, as rising agricultural productivity due to mechanization reduced the need for labor, but employment levels have stabilized since 1990.
+The U.S. agricultural workforce has long consisted of a mixture of two groups of workers: (1) self-employed farm operators and their family members, and (2) hired workers.
+Both types of employment were in long-term decline from 1950 to 1990, as mechanization contributed to rising agricultural productivity, reducing the need for labor.
+Since 1990, employment levels have stabilized.

 The reduction in self-employed and family labor through 1990 was more rapid than the decline in hired labor.
-According to data from the National Agricultural Statistical Service's (NASS) Farm Labor Survey (FLS), the number of self-employed and family farmworkers declined from 7.60 million in 1950 to 2.01 million in 1990, a 74-percent reduction.
+According to data from the Farm Labor Survey (FLS) of USDA's National Agricultural Statistical Service (NASS), the number of self-employed and family farmworkers declined from 7.60 million in 1950 to 2.01 million in 1990, a 74-percent reduction.
 Over this same period, average annual employment of hired farmworkers—including on-farm support personnel and those who work for farm labor contractors—declined from 2.33 million to 1.15 million, a 51-percent reduction.
 As a result, the proportion of hired workers has increased over time.

 The rest of this page describes the employment, earnings, demographic characteristics, and other information for the hired farm labor force only.
 (Information on the well-being of the self-employed farmers and their families may be found on the ERS topic page on Farm Household Well-being.)

 Hired farmworkers make up less than 1 percent of all U.S. wage and salary workers, but they play an essential role in U.S. agriculture.
-According to data from the 2017 Census of Agriculture, wages and salaries plus contract labor costs represented 12 percent of production expenses for all farms, but as much as 43 percent on greenhouse and nursery operations, and 39 percent for fruits and tree nuts.
+According to data from the 2017 Census of Agriculture, wages and salaries plus contract labor costs represented just 12 percent of production expenses for all farms, but 43 percent for greenhouse and nursery operations and 39 percent for fruit and tree nut operations.

 Hired farmworkers are found in a variety of occupations, including field crop workers, nursery workers, livestock workers, graders and sorters, agricultural inspectors, supervisors, and hired farm managers.
 The majority are wage and salary workers, hired directly by farmers, but some are employees of agricultural service companies, including farm labor contractors, custom harvest providers, and management service providers.
-Many industrywide employment estimates will also include support personnel on farms, such as human resource managers, sales agents, truck drivers, etc.
+Many industrywide employment estimates also include support personnel on farms, such as human resource managers, sales agents, and truck drivers.

-Large numbers of hired farmworkers are Hispanic immigrants, and many lack authorization to work legally in the United States.
-In recent years, farmworkers have become more settled, with fewer migrating long distances from home to work, and fewer pursuing traditional seasonal follow-the-crop migration.
+Many hired farmworkers are foreign-born people from Mexico and Central America, with many lacking authorization to work legally in the United States.
+In recent years, farmworkers have become more settled, fewer migrating long distances from home to work, and fewer pursuing seasonal follow-the-crop migration.
 The number of young, recent immigrants working in agriculture has also fallen, and as a result the farm workforce is aging.
 Over the past 30 years, wages for hired farmworkers have gradually risen, both in real terms and in relation to wages for the average nonsupervisory worker in a nonfarm occupation.

-Hired farmworkers are employed in both metro (urban) and nonmetro (rural) areas.
+Hired farmworkers are employed in both metro (urban) and nonmetro (rural) counties.
 The statistics presented here refer to farmworkers nationwide, unless otherwise indicated.

 Recent Trends in the Employment of Hired Farmworkers

-Growth has been fastest in the livestock sector (which added 39,000 jobs, a 17 percent increase, between 2010 and 2018) and in crop support services (which added 51,000 jobs, or 18 percent).
-It should be noted that the QCEW is based on unemployment insurance records, not surveys of farms or households.
-As a result, it does not cover smaller farm employers in those states that exempt them from participation in the unemployment insurance system.
+From 2010-19, growth was fastest in crop support services (which added 56,600 jobs, a 20-percent increase) and in the livestock sector (which added 39,400 jobs, an 18-percent increase).
+It should be noted that the QCEW is based on unemployment insurance records, not on surveys of farms or households.
+As a result, it does not cover smaller farm employers in those States that exempt such employers from participation in the unemployment insurance system.
 However, survey data sources, such as the American Community Survey and the Current Population Survey, also find rising farm employment since the turn of the century.

-Demographic information on farmworkers can be found in the American Community Survey (ACS) from the U.S. Census Bureau.
+Demographic information on farmworkers can be found in the American Community Survey (ACS) from the U.S. Department of Commerce, Bureau of the Census.
 These data also allow us to distinguish among manual laborers, managers/supervisors, and other occupations in the industry.
-Farm laborers are considerably less well educated, more likely to be Hispanic of Mexican origin, and less likely to be citizens than are workers in other occupations in agriculture, or than the U.S. wage and salary workforce as a whole.
+Farm laborers have lower levels of educational attainment, are more likely to be Hispanic of Mexican origin, and are less likely to be citizens than are workers in other occupations in agriculture and than the U.S. wage and salary workforce as a whole.

 |Item||Farm laborers, graders and sorters||Farm managers, inspectors, and supervisors||All other occupations in agriculture||Agriculture: All occupations||All U.S. private wage and salary workers|